CokkocZateki/eve-auth-1/CONTRIBUTING.md

 # Your First Contribution

-Unsure where to begin contributing to EVE-Auth ?
+Unsure where to begin contributing to EVE-Auth?
 You can start by checking if there are any beginner or help-wanted issues:

 * Beginner issues - issues which should only require a few lines of code, and a test or two.
 * Help wanted issues - issues which should be a bit more involved than beginner issues.